 9. Banh mi

-Banh mi is a traditional Vietnamese sandwich that, according to Bluprint instructor Andrea Nguyen, “involves a light, crisp baguette lined with rich mayonnaise, Maggi Seasoning or soy sauce, a little protein (grilled meats, pate, or charcuterie, for example), pickled vegetables, chile slices, cucumber and cilantro.”
+Banh mi is a traditional Vietnamese sandwich that, according to Craftsy instructor Andrea Nguyen, “involves a light, crisp baguette lined with rich mayonnaise, Maggi Seasoning or soy sauce, a little protein (grilled meats, pate, or charcuterie, for example), pickled vegetables, chile slices, cucumber and cilantro.”
 Go ahead, treat yourself to this international delight of a sandwich featuring crispy cucumber slices!
 Want to know more about banh mi?
 Check out this post.

 10. Cucumber sandwiches

 Photo licensed via Creative Commons by Flickr member James Petts

 You don’t have to be invited to the palace to enjoy tea like a queen.
 Simply whip up a batch of dainty cucumber sandwiches by placing wafer-thin slices of cucumber between lightly buttered slices of soft, crustless white bread.
 Serve with tea and scones with clotted cream; enjoy with pinkies out for the best results.

 11. Baked cucumbers

 While the idea of baked cucumbers might sound odd, this recipe concept has been embraced for years — Julia Child even had a recipe for them!